 If you have trouble keeping your teeth together, this is the opposite problem of teeth grinding.
 Your tongue is stronger than your muscles of mastication causing your teeth to rest apart.
 You need to further workout your jaw muscles by either eating more solid foods or chewing mastic gum.

 Mewing is making my appearance worse.

-If you feel your appearance is getting worse, it may be time to just go to a dental specialist and ask.
+If you feel your appearance is getting worse, it may be time to just go to a dental specialist and ask about whats happening in your situation.
 Get some x-rays done so you can conclusively get to the root of the issue.

 Have other questions we missed?
-Let us know in the comments and we’ll include them to this list.
+Let us know in the comments and well add them to this list.

 Jawline exercisers are everywhere these days!
 There are so many different rubber ball devices and all claim to chisel your jawline.
 Do they actually work though?
 Well, you should try to for yourself,...

 What is microdermabrasion?If you’re looking for a quick and innovative skincare savior, it’s time to explore the benefits of microdermabrasion.
 A word like microdermabrasion may sound scary,...